About Our Department

 The Doctor of Physical Therapy Program at Armstrong Atlantic State University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.

 Our 36-month program boasts a curriculum based in part on problem-based learning.
 Students are encouraged to collaboratively solve problems, a process that is thought to encourage active learning.
 Our class cohorts contain from 20 to 24 students, with a low student-to-faculty ratio, a feature that contributes to the success of our students.
-All 42 students who matriculated into the 2010 and 2011 classes, and 19 of the 20 students who matriculated into the class of 2012, graduated on time.
-100% of these students passed the state licensure exam on their first attempt.
+A total of 59 students matriculated into the graduating classes of 2011, 2012, and 2013.
+All graduated on time and passed the NPTE exam on their first attempt.
 All of the students likewise had obtained employment in physical therapy within a few months of graduation.

 We offer state-of-the-art facilities: an anatomy lab, pulmonary function lab, exercise physiology lab, and a clinical athletic training facility.
 Thanks to the efforts of Dr. George Davies and Dr. Bryan Riemann, a biodynamics lab was acquired in 2008.
 Equipped with over a dozen pieces of specialized exercise testing equipment, the facility has enhanced the quality of the research being performed by students in the physical therapy and sports medicine departments.